maintaining the best standards of independent archaeology

 SOAG Visit

-SOAG has arranged a group visit to Butser Ancient Farm in Hampshire on Tuesday 12th May.
-This will include a private tour which will introduce the five main time periods – Neolithic, Bronze Age, Iron Age, Roman, and Anglo-Saxon.
-It will explain the archaeology behind their experimental buildings and the evidence that informs each reconstruction.
-Further details can be found on the Events page and in the April 2026 edition of Messenger.
+A group of SOAG members visited Butser Ancient Farm in Hampshire on Tuesday 12th May.
+This included a private tour which introduced the five main time periods – Neolithic, Bronze Age, Iron Age, Roman, and Anglo-Saxon – illustrated by buildings.
+The archaeology behind the experimental buildings and the evidence that informs each reconstruction was clearly explained.
+Members were free to explore the site at their leisure after the tour.

 SOAG COMMITTEE FOR 2026-2027